aau-giraf/web-api/README.md

   - In the weekplanner repository in the …/weekplanner/assets/environments.json file line 2 change the “http://srv.giraf.cs.aau.dk/DEV/API” to:
     * If using an Android emulator: “http://10.0.2.2:5000”.
     * If using a hardware device: Turn on "Use USB Tethering" in the device under networks settings.
 Next get your computers local ip under network settings, this should be used in the envrionments.json file followed by ":5000", E.g. “http://192.168.42.130:5000”.
+ - If you are having problems in this step and are using either Android Studio or IntelliJ, delete the build-folder created by the IDE and rebuild it.
+This should make sure that correct environments.json file is read.

 ## Migrations (Only for developers of the API)
 If changes has been made to the model classes then a new migration should be added to be able to update the database without losing data: